bullhorn/dataloader/README.md

 ## There's an App for This!

 Check out the [Data Loader Desktop App](https://github.com/bullhorn/dataloader-app) for Windows and Mac that wraps the Data Loader in a convenient, user friendly app.
+Check out the [Getting Started Video](https://drive.google.com/file/d/1voimdi5vZOj7bmAU-WrGL2ht9C5oP8c1/view).

 _The app handles loading data only.
 For features such as exporting and deleting data, parsing and uploading resumes and files, continue on._